Seattle Art Museum, Frye Art Museum prepare for a tentative reopening under Phase 2 guidelines

 Seattle Art Museum (SAM) announced Monday that it will reopen its downtown museum, as well as its gift shop, to the general public on Sept.
 11, in accordance with Gov. Jay Inslee’s recommendations.

-Inslee announced that Thursday that museums will be allowed to open under Phase 2 of the state’s coronavirus reopening plan, as long as they follow guidelines: mandatory face masks for patrons over age age 2, keeping their attendance at 25% capacity or less, and so on.
+Inslee announced that Thursday that museums will be allowed to open under Phase 2 of the state’s coronavirus reopening plan, as long as they follow guidelines including mandatory face masks for patrons over age age 2 and keeping attendance at 25% capacity or lower.

 To control capacity at the museum, SAM will sell timed tickets exclusively online beginning Sept.
 4. Find more details at visitsam.org/comeback.